isomerpages/moe-springfieldsec/_programmes/CCE Programme/Values In Action (VIA) Programme.md

 |  Secondary 2 	|  Responsibility 	| The Secondary 2 students will focus on **environmental** projects with the class, the school, and the community, as the focus by using the 3Rs. 	|
 |  Secondary 3 	|  Resilience  	| The Secondary 3 students will focus on **community-centered** projects as the focus by using the 3Rs.
 Classes will work collaboratively and may initiate projects with the community.<br>  	|
 |  Secondary 4 & 5  	|  Diligence & Integrity 	| The Secondary 4 & 5 students will plan and execute social entrepreneurship projects with the aim of raising funds for the school and/or the community. 	|

+Students will use their handbook to help facilitate their VIA learning process.
+Hard copies of reflection sheets will be provided to each student after the completion of every VIA activity.

+Every student is expected to go through the reflection process together with the FT/Teacher-in-Charge after the activity, complete the reflection sheet and submit to the FT promptly.